 Working with user story maps

-The View all user story maps collapsible sidebar on the left side of the screen is used to manage the user story maps that you have created within your product or marketing workspace.
+The View all user story maps collapsible sidebar on the left side of the screen is used to manage the user story maps that you have created within your workspace.

 To change the colors of the cards that appear on a story map, click the settings button to color the cards by Status or Type.

-- Status: The cards will appear in the colors that are set at Account > Configure statuses and workflows and assigned to your product or marketing workspace.
+- Status: The cards will appear in the colors that are set at Account > Configure statuses and workflows and assigned to your workspace.

 - Type: A set of default colors will be used on the map for each record type.